 Samsung has made some incremental improvements here that make this year's Series 7 easily rival last year's Series 8 televisions.
 The 2D-to-3D conversion is quite good, the picture quality is stellar, and the web-connected Smart Hub functions can be quite useful.
 The impossibly thin chrome bezel is beautiful too.
 At the same time, I did find many of the Smart TV apps to be sluggish and the loudness with the on-board speakers was quite lacking; for the latter, I imagine you'd want to connect this to your home theater speaker system anyhow.
 The "washed out" whiteness at extreme angles can be a little annoying as well.

 They say that the best 2D televisions out there are the 3D televisions and this Samsung Series 7 LED HDTV is a testament to that.
-If you’re in the market for a new TV, this is one of your best choices assuming that you also have a proper home theater receiver and rely almost exclusively on HDMI inputs.
+If you're in the market for a new TV, this is one of your best choices assuming that you also have a proper home theater receiver and rely almost exclusively on HDMI inputs.
+It'll be interesting to see what the best 4K TVs online will bring to the market in the future, and how they will compare to top HD technology today.